China-Taiwan Weekly Update, November 6, 2024

 An ISW report noted the key role that drones have played in Ukrainian defense and could likewise play in the defense of Taiwan.
 Drones with limited ranges can operate effectively from Pacific islands belonging to Japan, the Philippines, and Taiwan.
 This range of operations encompasses the Taiwan Strait and could reach the PRC’s coast.[22]
 Even so, as ISW’s report notes, preemptive drone purchases are not a panacea because of the rapid development of drone and counter-drone technologies: “The requirement to be able to field millions of drones is a requirement to be able to produce millions of drones rapidly, not to have them warehoused in advance.”[23]
 ROC Defense Minister Wellington Koo has likewise noted that Taiwan will make efforts to acquire drones from multiple sources, as production is currently too low to support the ”hellscape” concept.[24]
 The latest order of US drone systems will supplement Taiwan’s existing ones, but Taipei will likely maintain efforts to boost its domestic production capacity.
 Even as Taiwan finalizes drone orders from abroad, it is ramping up efforts to boost production by building a UAV production line in Minxiong.[25]

 The China Coast Guard (CCG) entered Taiwan’s restricted waters around Kinmen three separate times from October 28–30.[26]
 Normalizing CCG incursions between Kinmen and the main island of Taiwan enhances the PRC’s preparedness to initiate a future blockade or quarantine of the islands.
 Kinmen is a group of Taiwan-controlled islands with a large military garrison roughly 3 kilometers from the coast of the PRC.
 Each instance over the three days involved four CCG ships in different locations to the south of Kinmen.
-The incursion on October 30marked the 49th instance of CCG ships entering waters under Taiwan’s jurisdiction around Kinmen this year.[27]
+The incursion on October 30th marked the 49th instance of CCG ships entering waters under Taiwan’s jurisdiction around Kinmen this year.[27]
 The PRC has normalized CCG patrols to erode Taiwan’s control over the waters since February.

 The PRC would need to surround the island to cut it off from resupply or intervention by sea in an operation to take control of the island.
 The location of the CCG ships’ points of entry into restricted waters is conducive to such a course of action.
 The CCG’s tactic of performing simultaneous entries into the restricted waters around Kinmen in different locations by multiple ships provides the CCG with experience in choreographing the initial actions that a real blockade operation would entail to seal Kinmen off from the Taiwan Strait.
 Conducting the incursions also enables the PRC to gauge the Taiwanese coast guard’s response and the resources that it can deploy challenge the stronger CCG.
 The high frequency of CCG incursions risks desensitizing Taiwan and its partners to them, which could grant the CCG an advantage in solidifying a blockade or quarantine if the PRC feigned the CCG activity as routine harassment of the Kinmen coast guard.